graphprotocol/contracts/DEPLOYMENT.md

 - **Label:** `audited`

 This enforces principle #2: code in `main` must be audited.

-### Cycle merge-back

-Merging a deployment branch back to `main` is a standard PR.
-In the common case the branch only added artifacts and scripts, so the audit gate is a no-op.
-If the cycle included any contract changes (e.g. a hotfix), those require the `audited` label before merge-back lands.

 ## Appendix A: Audit Integrity CI Check